VPC Overview

 Default VPC

-Subnet CIDR Block: Set the CIDR block for public and private subnets.
+- Subnet CIDR Block: The CIDR block for public and private subnets.

 IAM-based role management

-VPC's role management follows IAM role-based access control (RBAC).
+VPC role management follows IAM (Identity and Access Management) role-based access control (RBAC).

 VPC

-Project Admin can create and manage VPCs, while Project Members and Project Readers can only view route tables.
+Project admins (Admin) can create and manage VPCs, while project members (Member) and project leaders (Reader) can only view routing tables.

 ---|---|---|---|